Rudrank1/DiamondPriceModel/README.md

 This Python script is designed to predict diamond prices using machine learning techniques.
 It utilizes the following libraries:

 pandas for data manipulation

-numpy for numerical computations matplotlib for plotting sklearn for preprocessing, model selection, and metrics xgboost for gradient boosting statsmodels for statistical computations
+numpy for numerical computations

+matplotlib for plotting

+sklearn for preprocessing, model selection, and metrics

+xgboost for gradient boosting

+statsmodels for statistical computations

+joblib to save the trained model

+streamlit for the front end

 ## Functions Provided: